philippgitpush/vrc-obs-world-overlay/README.md

 ## Usage

 When you run the application for the first time, you will need to provide your VRChat AuthCookie.
-This can be retrieved from your browser while logged into the VRChat website (VRChat.com).
+This can be retrieved from your browser while logged into the [VRChat](https://vrchat.com/home/) website.

 You will also need to specify the path to your VRCX installation’s AppData folder.
 This overlay relies on a database file provided by VRCX, which logs the worlds you visit in-game.
+Width and height should preferably be set to 1920x1080.

 ## Overlay structure